• Skip to primary navigation

 Can you see the rainbow effect on the bubbles?

-This is because light from the sun contains a range of colours all with different wave lengths that when together form white light.
+This is because light from the sun contains a range of colours, all with different wavelengths that form white light together.

 These colours are: